 - Plan your meals ahead, if you can.

 Renew your interest in food and cooking.
-If you are home more than usual, you might have time to learn more about cooking healthy foods.
+If you were home more than usual, you might have had time to learn more about cooking healthy foods.
 “When you are eating foods you like, you can learn to get a taste of fullness from taste as opposed to only the quantity of food,” Dr. Morton says.

 - It might be helpful to cook a week’s worth of meals (or at least the protein parts of the meals) in one session.

 - Be sure to include whole grains, fruits, vegetables, and lean meats.

 Think about how you are eating.

 - Control your portions.
 Try using a salad plate instead of a dinner plate.
 You can also drink a big glass of water before you eat, then wait about 15 minutes to see if you're still hungry.

 - Eat proteins first, because they will make you feel fuller.
 Too many carbohydrates can cause swings in blood sugar and leave you feeling like you have less control over your hunger.

 - Shop carefully.
 If you think you’ll eat a whole package of cookies in one sitting, don’t buy them.

 - Schedule regular exercise.
 If you prefer to maintain social distancing, which keeps you from your usual gym session or exercise classes, try other forms of activity, such as hiking or an online workout class.
 Exercise is not the main factor for weight loss, but it plays a role in keeping weight off once you lose it, Dr. Viana says.
 Weight loss can also help with mood and joint pain, adds Dr. Morton.